sophieM03/git-workshop/README.md

 sbt "~fastOptJS"
 ```

-4. Open `playground/index.html` on your browser.
+4. Open `playground/index.html` on your browser: file:///path/to/git-workshop/playground/index.html

+This will display a minimal UI, to manage a To-Do list.

 ## Get repository information on the CLI